 Setting Up Pupil Pages: Option One

 When it comes to profile pages, there are a few ways in which this can be done but our favourite and arguably the easiest is to get the pupils to do all the work!
-Inviting pupils is a fantastic way to get all your leavers involved in the yearbook creation.
+Inviting pupils is a fantastic way to get all your leavers involved when you create a yearbook.

 This will provide a unique URL and a set of invites for the pupils you have added.
 This lets your pupils add their own profile text about what they enjoyed at school, their favourite memories and any other information you may want with the addition of their favourite photos.

-Once they have done this, add the type of page you selected before and simply ‘Import’ your pupil’s profiles.
+Once they’ve done this, add the type of page you selected before and simply ‘Import’ your pupil’s profiles into your yearbooks.
 You can edit them if there are any mistakes or you just want to add a little more text.

 Setting Up Profile Pages: Option Two

 This method is very simple and can be done by adding a new page on the Flat Plan screen.
 Select the page layout you like, the page you want the profiles to start at and click ‘Insert New Page’.
-From here, add the pupil profiles in your desired order, add the photos and begin making your yearbook feel special.
+From here, add the pupil profiles in your desired order, add the photos and begin making your yearbooks feel personal.